 Dr Mark Jeffery

 Mark Jeffery has over 20 years of clinical experience as a cancer specialist.
 He has maintained a career long interest in issues relating to the evidence underlying clinical practise and is an active participant in cancer clinical trials.
 In 1996 he received a National Health Committee Fellowship in Leadership in Guideline Development and Implementation and is a board member of the New Zealand Guidelines Group.
 Mark has been involved with the Cochrane Collaboration since 1999.
-He is a Cochrane review author, an editor with the Cochrane Colorectal Cancer Group and co-director of the NZ Branch of the Australasian Cochrane Centre.
+He is a Cochrane review author, an editor with the Cochrane Colorectal Cancer Group and co-director of Cochrane NZ.